How to Successfully Appeal Your Criminal Conviction in California

 Generally, an application for a “Certificate of Probable Cause” must be filled out if you are filing an appeal from a conviction where:

-b.
-Your appeal is based upon an argument that your plea of guilty or no contest or admission that you violated probation was not voluntary, or was not valid in some way.
+2. Your appeal is based upon an argument that your plea of guilt or no contest or admission that you violated probation was not voluntary or was not valid in some way.

 We know what you’re thinking: “What if everything is done perfectly and the trial judge STILL rejects my application for a Certificate of Probable Cause?
 Can I appeal that?”
-Technically, the answer is no, you can’t “appeal” the trial judge’s denial of your application for a Certificate of Probable cause.
-That’s not to say there’s nothing you can do.
-The proper procedure in this instance is to file a petition for a writ of mandamus in the Court of Appeal.
-If the Court of Appeal grants your petition, it will order the trial court to reverse its denial of your application and grant you the Certificate of Probable Cause, thus allowing you to appeal your case.
-Confusing?
-As they say, we don’t write the laws, we just try to follow them.
+Technically, the answer is no, you can’t “appeal” the trial judge’s denial of your application for a Certificate of Probable Cause.
+A Certificate of Probable Cause is a document issued by the judge that gives you the “green light” to go ahead with your appeal.

 Step 2: Obtaining the Record, Briefing, and Arguing